• Skip to primary navigation

 How to keep pork chops from drying out?

-Let the pork chops rest briefly on platter before serving to allow juices to reabsorb into the meat.
+Let the pork chops rest for about 5 minutes (cover with foil) before serving.
+This allows the juices to reabsorb into the meat.

-The USDA recommends pork to be cooked to 145°F. You can take the meat out of the oven when it registers 140°F. The temperature will rise while it is on the platter due to carryover cooking.
-So as long as the pork reaches that temperature, it is safe to eat even if it is a bit pink.
+The USDA recommends pork to be cooked to 145°F. You can take the meat out of the oven when it registers at least 140°F. The temperature will rise while it is on the platter due to carryover cooking.
+So as long as the pork reaches 145°, it is safe to eat even if it is a bit pink.

 dutch oven pork chops, tomatoes, squash on white platter.